docker-archive/hybrid-app/README.md

 $ docker-compose down
 ```

-## Java and DotNet Framework Application
+## Java and .Net Framework Application

 This version of the application introduces a REST microservice written in DotNet Framework and running in a Windows container that reads and writes to the MySQL database.
 The Java application was rewritten to use the microservice instead of Spring Data JPA to communicate with the database.